neurospin/neuro-forge/recipes/mlukb/README.md

-# MLUKB an environment to reproduce Kamalaker's paper
+# MLUKB an environment to reproduce UKB ML paper

 This description is for rattler-build / pixi / conda / logics.